lizhunan/IELTS/speaking/part1-题库.md

 Of course I will feel bad.
 I lend money to friends in order to help them go through the tough life, but they don’t give the money back, and I will have a feeling of being cheated.

+## Farm & Farming

+### Have you ever visited a farm?
+Have you ever done farm work?

+Yes, I lived in the countryside when I was a child.
+So the farms were very common.
+But I didn't do farm work when I was a kid, and when I attended primary school, I lived in city.
+So I have never done farm work.

+### What kind of farms do you like?
+What animals are suitable to be kept on farm?

+I

+### Do you think farming is important?/ Is agriculture important in China？

+Certainly, farming and agriculture is very important in the world not only in China.
+Firstly, everyone need to grab food in everyday, we can do without recreation and other things, but we cann't lost food.
+Besides, if a country want to develop in a good environment, it must make sure the supply of food.

+### Do you think farming is a good job?

+I think that farming is a important job but not a good job.

+### Do you want to learn planting?

+Yes, I like plant some flowers such as orchid.
+But I have fewer kownledge about plant flower, so the orchid that I plant is not good.
+As the result, I want to learn some kownledge to plant my flower.

+### Do you want to move to a farm?

+No, I really don't like the environment of farm.
+There are less convenience than city, such as fewer shops and other infrastructure in countryside.
+For example, when I want to grab some food in there, but there are few restaurant and supermarket.
+But it is a good thing that apprieciate scenery of farm at sometimes.

+### Do you think more and more people will grow food by themselves?

+No, I think a decreasing number of people growing food by themselves with the process of urbanization.
+More and more people move to city, and there are fewer land to plant crops.
+So less people grow food by themselves.

+## Museums

+### Are there many museums in your hometown?
+### Do you like visiting museums?
+### Do you think schools should take their students to visit museums and art galleries?
+### Did you go to any museums when you were a child?
+### Do you think museums are important?
+### Do you think it's suitable for museums to sell things to visitors?

 ## Living place & neighbor 11.3